My Point Of View On...

 My Point Of View No. 4: If possible, set aside your "spending savings" in your monthly budget from coupons, discounts from stores, and discounts from other businesses, etc. Then, save that 'spending savings' for later use.
 As an example, if I buy an item on sale for $20.00, that was regularly $25.00, I set aside the $5.00 that I saved, in my monthly budget, as if I spent that money since—if I hadn't received a discount—I would have spent that money!
 Thus, I do this on most of my purchases that are discounted, by setting aside the money that I would have spent, as if I had spent that money.
 And the first full year that I set aside my 'spending savings' in my monthly budget, I saved over $900.00 in only twelve months!
 Also, to clarify, I only track what I have saved on discounted purchases that I made with my debit card, in order to set aside those funds in my monthly budget, and not with discounted purchases that I made with cash or credit.
 Otherwise, I feel that it would be too difficult to set aside funds on purchases that were discounted for which I paid in cash or credit.
 And, to clarify even further, I only track what I have saved at a store if that store lists the amount that I have saved on the receipt.
 Otherwise, I feel that it would be too difficult to track discounts on purchases where the store does not list discounts on the receipt.
 And, to clarify one final thing, I track other discounts from businesses that I also set aside in my monthly budget, such as discounts on my subscriptions to news outlets, or discounts on my monthly cell phone service!

 My Point Of View No. 5: If possible, set up all of your monthly payments to be deducted automatically in order to make sure that you never, ever miss a monthly payment—and so you that do not incur any late fees.
+And, speaking of never missing a payment, set aside funds in your monthly budget for any annual bills that you may have.
+For example, I add up the total amount of my annual bills and then divide that total by twelve (the number of months in the year), so I know exactly how much I need to save each month!

 My Point Of View No. 7: If possible, set aside "carrying cash" each month for any expenses which you may wish to pay for in cash.
 Then, save your unused "carrying cash" at the end of the month for later use in future months.
 I also keep "carrying cash" in order to help homeless folks who are panhandling, or 'spanging'—which I have budgeted for specifically—as a way of giving "alms to the poor!"